-Chapter 6 - Other Accountability System Processes
+Chapter 7-Other Accountability System Processes

-Most accountability ratings are determined through the process detailed in chapters 2-5.
-Accommodating all districts and campuses in Texas increases the complexity of the accountability system but also ensures the fairness of ratings assigned.
+Most accountability ratings are determined through the process detailed in Chapters 1-6.
+Accommodating all districts and campuses in Texas increases the complexity of the accountability system but also ensures the fairness of the ratings assigned.
 This chapter describes other processes necessary to implement the accountability system.